Large deviations principle for sub-Riemannian random walks: Introduction

-which gives the exact minimum energy to reach $x$ from $e$ at time $1$.
-Moreover, the rate function in \eqref{eq-rate-normal} can be described in terms of the natural geometry on the group $G$.
+which gives the exact minimum energy to reach $g$ from $e$ at time $1$.
+In particular, the rate function in \eqref{eq-rate-normal} can be described in terms of the natural geometry on the group $G$.
 As we recall in Section~\ref{s.carnot}, H\"ormander's condition implies that any two points in $G$ can be connected by a horizontal path by Chow--Rashevskii's theorem.
-One may define the (finite) Carnot-Carath\'{e}odory distance $\rho_{cc}(x, y)$ between two points $x, y\in G$ to be the length of the shortest horizontal path between $x$ and $y$.
-As we show in Corollary~\ref{c.3.13}, the rate function is also given by
+One may define the (finite) Carnot--Carath\'{e}odory distance $\rho_{cc}(x, y)$ between two points $x, y\in G$ to be the length of the shortest horizontal path connecting $x$ and $y$ (see Section \ref{sss.Carnotmetric} for details).
+With this definition we can state our results for Gaussian random walks. \begin{corollary} Let $G$ be a homogeneous Carnot group and suppose $\{X_n\}$ are independent $\mathcal{N}(0, \mathrm{Id}_{\mathcal{H}})$ random variables on $\h$.
+Then Theorem~\ref{t.main} holds for the associated random walk with the rate function

-Note that the rate function in \eqref{eq-rate-normal} is in line with the classical LDP on path space for Brownian motion and other continuous-time diffusion processes on $\R^n$ such as Schilder's Theorem in \cite[Theorem 5.2.3]{DemboZeitouniBook2010}.
-Note that a natural generalization to It\^{o}'s diffusions such as the Freidlin-Wentzell's Theorem in \cite{FreidlinWentzellBook} often requires ellipticity of the infinitesimal generator and sometimes a Girsanov-type result.
-While some results are available for hypoelliptic diffusions, for example, \cite{Azencott1980, BenArousDeuschel1994}, in the current work we consider random walks.